OrHasan/Captcha_Analyzer/README.md

 <div align="center">
   <h2> Captcha_Analyzer </h2>
-  <h5> Using a controlled chrome browser, the code Browsing to the site, Capturing the captcha, Filtering all the noise from the text, Translating it to a text output, and finally Sending the result to the website </h5>
+  <h5> Using a controlled Chrome browser, the code Browsing to the site, Capturing the captcha, Filtering all the noise from the text, Translating it to a text output, and finally Sending the result to the website </h5>
 </div>

 <br />

 > [!NOTE]
-> For now, this code is working only with "Zone-H" website, as other websites may use other captchas and it also will require changes in the configurations file so the program will know where in the page each elemnt is located
+> For now, this code is working only with "Zone-H" website, as other websites may use other captchas, and it also will require changes in the configurations file so the program will know where in the page each elemnt is located

 <br />